Edwards Picks Up New Support In New Hampshire

 Chuck Su of Concord, local Democratic activist

-Dave Gottesman of Nashua, founding partner of Gottesman & Hollis law
+Dave Gottesman of Nashua, founding partner of Gottesman & Hollis law firm

 Deb Nelson of Hanover, English teacher and local Democratic activist